 Starting to use a new computer program can seem overwhelming, but keep in mind that you already know more than you think you know.
 Even if the screen in front of you looks totally unfamiliar, everything you've learned so far about your computer and other programs will help you figure out what to do next.
 As you spend more time using the new program, it will start to feel more familiar.

 The first thing you'll want to do when opening a new program is look for familiar features.
 You may not realize it, but most computer programs have certain basic features in common—so once you've learned to use one program, you'll already know something about any other ones you try to use.
 For example, many keyboard shortcuts remain the same from program to program.

 Most programs also have File and Edit menus, and they'll usually be in the same place: at the top of your screen, either as a drop-down menu or in a ribbon.
 The File and Edit menus tend to contain similar functions in any program.
-So if you know the Print function appears in the File menu in Microsoft Word, you'll have a good idea of where to look for it in Google Drive, as in the image below.
+So if you know the Print function appears in the File menu in Microsoft Word, you'll have a good idea of where to look for it in Google Docs, as in the image below.